 As with any business, becoming an airtime vendor requires capital investment before things start becoming profitable.
-With airtime vending however, you can usually begin reaping the benefits of your investment relatively quickly in comparison to other start-up businesses.
+With airtime vending however, you can usually begin reaping the benefits of your investment relatively quickly.
+In comparison to other start-up businesses.

 What does an airtime vendor sell?

 Airtime vendors predominantly sell vouchers for people to recharge money on their cellular phones.
-However, vendors can extend their business to add other services such as cellphone repairs, selling electricity vouchers for prepaid electricity systems, and selling new and used cellphones.
+However, vendors can extend their business to add other services.
+Such as cellphone repairs, selling electricity vouchers for prepaid electricity systems, and selling new and used cellphones.

 If you would like to become an airtime vendor, you can contact any of the major cellular service providers (MTN, Vodacom, Cell C or Virgin Mobile).

-There are a number of ways you can become an airtime vendor:
+There are a number of ways you can become an airtime vendor.

 Through your personal computer

-This kind of system works on a pre-paid basis, crediting your virtual account as soon as you deposit funds into the bank account of the airtime supplier.
+This kind of system works on a pre-paid basis.
+Crediting your virtual account as soon as you deposit funds into the bank account of the airtime supplier.
 You can then use these credit to purchase and resale virtual airtime.

-Usually you will make a profit of 5%-10% on your sales, the amount varying according to the online voucher provider you use.
+Usually you will make a profit of 5%-10% on your sales.
+The amount varying according to the online voucher provider you use.

-To get started with the software system, simply search online for a suitable company, create an account with them (with your own password for airtime transactions), and start selling.
+To get started with the software system, simply search online for a suitable company.
+Create an account with them (with your own password for airtime transactions), and start selling.

-When you log on to your account you will be able to see how much credits you have, the deposits you have made, the commission you have been paid for airtime sales , as well as the cellphone numbers and names of your clients.
+When you log on to your account you will be able to see how much credits you have.
+In addition the deposits you have made, the commission you have been paid for airtime sales , as well as the cellphone numbers and names of your clients.

-Through your cellphone
+Start a Business Selling Airtime Through your cellphone

-Selling airtime using your cellphone is an accessible way of selling pre-paid airtime by sending an SMS message to a server.
-The airtime supplier will then send you a pin number that the customer can use as a virtual voucher to upload airtime to their account.
+Selling airtime using your cellphone is an accessible way of selling pre-paid airtime.
+By sending an SMS message to a server.
+The airtime supplier will then send you a pin number that the customer can use as a virtual voucher.
+To upload airtime to their account.

 With a package from Smartcall, you will be able to recharge both you and your customers with airtime at a 9% discount.

-To get started with Smartcall, you will need to pay a deposit of at least R100 before you can begin selling airtime for Cell C, MTN, or Vodacom.
+To get started with Smartcall you will need to pay a deposit of at least R100 before you can begin selling airtime for Cell C, MTN, or Vodacom.